kdshah6593/the-sports-report-frontend/Notes.md

 4. Remove a Player or Team from your list
 - delete fetch request to be sent

-6. Format CSS
-- background for landing page
-- card style for articles

 8. Backend side, clean up controllers, delete any not used and then adjust the config/routes.rb file

+12. Clean Up Code

+14. Convert all components into functional components
+- combine useStates into one with what Juan showed

+16. Home Page
+- convert player and team button into plain text
+- make the whole image/object listen (event) for click, which will history.push to the new route

+17. Error handleOptionChange

+# Stretch Goals
-10. Add a Profile Page Component
+1. Finishing Adding a Profile Page Component
 - Header comp needs to update the HandleClick Function
 - Create a Profile Component
 - Create a Route in App.js for it that uses login authetincation function

-12. Clean Up Code

-13. Landing Page
-- Title (center, font style)
-- Center Links and change their button color
-- Get an Image
-- Change Font Style

-14. Convert all components into functional components
-- combine useStates into one with what Juan showed
+- User can delete account from this page